amlantalukder/SSAVE/README.md

-# SCVis
+# SSAVE

 Author: Amlan Talukder

 Date: Apr 6, 2022

-SCVis is a software used to detect and visualize sleep cycles from sleep data.
+SSAVE is a software used to detect and visualize sleep cycles from sleep data.
 It is developed by the Dr. Leping Li's group of BCBB branch NIH/NIEHS.

 INSTALLATION
 --------------------------------------------------------------------------------------------